ruhaans05/Airline-Delay-Times/README.md

 # Airline-Delay-Times

-Statistical tests using R to compare different airlines' delay times and test for correlation with origin airport.
+This project uses R in order to analyze what factors affect airplane delay times, including airline and origin airport.
+Hypothesis testing is used to draw conclusions about mean differences in times, correlation between independent variables, and interaction between them.